jessicaseann/AiPyramid/README.md

 # AI Pyramid

 ## Description
-This project is Computer Intelligence course's final project.
+Part of Computer Intelligence course's final project.
-This project is a console-based program and use A* search method to solving the Pyramid Solitaire card game.
+This project is a console-based program and use A* search method to solve Pyramid Solitaire card game.
 Sample input could be found at test.txt in this repository.

 ### Contributions
   * [Steven Albert](https://github.com/stevenalbert )